- Are you feeling like you are not being heard by your spouse or partner?

 How much is therapy going to cost us?

 This is a common question we get which goes along with how long will therapy last.
 Each couple is different and your needs and goals are uniquely yours.
-Though the rates vary with each therapist (counselor), the general couple rates for a session are from $80-$125.
-Though this rate seems high for some and reasonable for others, the question goes beyond money.
-It also includes time, motivation, cohesiveness, and working things out together while in therapy as well as after each session (following through with the discussed homework given by the therapist).
-It may take less time when both of you are working things out together however it will take longer when you are at odds with each other.
+Although the rates vary with each licensed therapist (counselor), the general couple rates for an hour session are from $90-$145.
+Though this rate may seem high for some and reasonable for others, the question goes beyond money.
+It also includes time, motivation, cohesiveness, and working things out together while in therapy.
+Also, following each session, counseling “tools” and homework are usually given by the therapist to enhance your progress.
+It may take less time when both of you are working things out together.
 What price can you put on your relationship?
 What value do you give it?
 How willing are you to apply yourself to the process of working things out?
 What would it cost you if you did nothing?